aayushverma19/code-review/Ansible/POC.md

-3. `sonarqube_debian.yaml`: This file is included in the sonarqube/tasks/main.yml file
+3. `tasks/main.yml`: These file is included in the sonarQube-setup/tasks/main.yml file

 3 add file